-Plan, implement, evaluate and supervise a developmentally appropriate and inclusive educational curriculum for young children, in accordance with Head Start Performance Standards, policies and procedures and Easterseals Southern California (ESSC) standards of conduct.
-Serve as service coordinator/primary caregiver for each assigned children in the classroom throughout the child's enrollment in the program.
-Support primary care-giving staff in meeting the personal care of children.
+Plans, implements and supervises a developmentally appropriate and inclusive educational curriculum for young children, in accordance with Head Start Program Performance Standards, policies and procedures and Easterseals Southern California (ESSC) standards of conduct.
+Conducts home visits and parent conferences within required timelines.

-Experience teaching in a preschool and infant/toddler classroom setting, which includes 175 days of 3+ hours per day within a four year period.
+Experience teaching in a preschool or infant/toddler classroom setting, which includes 175 days of 3+ hours per day within 4 year period.

 Training and experience necessary to develop consistent, stable and supportive relationships with very young children; must develop knowledge of infant and toddler development, safety issues in infant and toddler child care settings (i.e., reducing the risk of SIDS).

-Possession of pediatric (infant/toddler) CPR and first aid certificate as well as a food handler’s certificate.
+Must possess and maintain current pediatric (infant/toddler) CPR and first aid certificate as well as a food handler’s certificate.

-Ability to exercise sound judgement, plan, establish and meet timelines.
-Coordinate and implement school site programs.
+Ability to exercise sound judgment, plan, establish and meet timelines.

 Ability to stand for extended periods.
 Ability to lift 40 lbs. continuously.
-Ability to reach, bend, stoop and squat.
-Also possess fine manual dexterity, can push, pull, talk/hear, with near and far visual activity/depth perception/color vision/field of vision.
+Ability to reach, bend, stoop, and squat.
+Must possess fine manual dexterity.
+Ability to push, pull, talk/hear, with near and far visual acuity/depth perception/color vision/field of vision.

-Ability to pass post-offer medical examination and test for tuberculosis.
+Ability to pass a post-offer physical examination and a TB test.